 Individuals who obtain medical marijuana from licensed providers are not allowed to let others smoke or otherwise consume their cannabis, import or export cannabis or cannabis seeds, or produce derivatives, such as resin or hashish.

 Recreational Cannabis in Canada

 On June 19, 2018, the Canadian Senate passed Bill C-45 (or the Cannabis Act), fully legalizing recreational cannabis throughout the country.
 The bill had been working its way through the Canadian Parliament since November 2017.
-After its passage, municipalities throughout the country are scrambling to develop systems to regulate the growth, sale, possession, and use of cannabis.
-Due to this, implementation of the bill will be delayed until October 17 to give all provinces, territories, etc. time to set regulations in their jurisdictions.
+After its passage, municipalities throughout the country began scrambling to develop systems to regulate the growth, sale, possession, and use of cannabis.
+Due to this, implementation of the bill was delayed until October 17, 2018, giving all provinces, and territories time to set regulations in their jurisdictions.

 As for the specifics, Bill C-45 allows legal use of cannabis by people 18 and over.
-Individuals will be able to purchase marijuana from retailers regulated by either the federal government, provinces, or territories.
-Individuals will also be allowed to possess up to 30 grams, as well as buy marijuana seeds and grow up to four plants for personal use.
-Sales of edibles won’t be allowed – at least initially – but people will be allowed to make their own edibles at home.
-Individuals will not be allowed to create cannabis products at home using solvents, so creating homemade batches of butane hash oil (BHO) will remain illegal under this bill.
+Individuals are allowed to purchase marijuana from retailers regulated by either the federal or local provincial government.
+Individuals are allowed to possess up to 30 grams, as well as buy marijuana seeds and grow up to four plants for personal use.
+Sales of edibles, beverages, topicals, extracts, and concentrates took a bit longer to gain approval, but all are now allowed and available for purchase.
+Individuals are still disallowed from creating cannabis products at home, using solvents.
+Therefore, creating homemade batches of butane hash oil (BHO) remains illegal under this bill.

-Canadian Laws on Growing & Using Cannabis Seeds in Canada
+Canadian Laws on Growing & Using Cannabis Seeds From Seed Banks in Canada

 Cannabis Culture in Canada: Facts & Figures